ordinarylabs/bicycle/README.md

 ## Why the name?

-The Bicycle is a metaphor for useful complexity, and one of the most influential inventions in history.
+The Bicycle is a metaphor for useful complexity, and one of the more influential inventions in history.
 It is also an interesting analogy for the anatomy of the framework...

 - Wheels (transport): gRPC